mhurtado13/multideconv/README.md

 ```

 And that's it, just make sure the name you are putting in cells_extra is exactly the name of your cells in your deconvolution matrix!

+## How to add other signatures?

+You can include other signatures into the analysis by adding them as .txt into the folder `signatures`.

 ## How does my single cell data is used for deconvolution?